The Evolution of the CDO Role – and How to Succeed as One

 - Being on offense means you’re more like a Chief Analytics Officer.
 You’re all about extracting value from data for the benefit of the company, but less about making data easily accessible to everyone.
 You’re more likely to have a business and analytics background.

-To succeed in 2021, I think you’ve got to be able to play a little offense and a little defense.
+To succeed today, I think you’ve got to be able to play a little offense and a little defense.
 Being flexible is key because the CDO is a relatively new role, and as such it can feel disruptive.
 It’s not like there wasn't a data warehouse or reams of data at my current company before I joined.

 Following in the CFO’s Footsteps

 To anticipate the evolution of the CDO, it’s helpful to look at how other C-suite roles have come to be.
 You might be surprised to know that the CFO didn't actually emerge until the 1980s.
 This rise coincided with regulatory bodies like the SEC and the Federal Accounting Standards Board as well as changing corporate reporting and accounting requirements.
-At that time, it definitely was a risk management (defense) role to that was elevated to the C-suite.
+At that time, it definitely was a risk management (defense) role that was elevated to the C-suite.

 Look at the CFO today, though.
 They’re working with the head of sales on renewal strategies, and with the chief strategy office on market share, penetration, and growth goals.
 They’re driving the acquisitions of other companies.
 That's a big offense play, and it offers a guide to today’s CDO, especially those who feel they’re still stuck playing purely defense.